bshaffer/oauth2-server-bundle/README.md

 - Client Credentials
 - Authorization Code
 - Refresh Token
+- User Credentials (see below)

 You can make token requests to the `/token` path via POST.

-You can restrict the grant types available per client, or in your own TokenController you could do something like:
+You can restrict the grant types available per client in the database, use a Compiler Pass or in your own TokenController you could do something like:

 ``` php
 public function tokenAction()